farcasclaudiu/kanban2/README.md

 # kanban2

-## Purpose
+## Project description

-This project is a generator for creating new projects with the following features:
+This project is a playground for a Kanban board made with following libraries:

 * Angular 2 (based on angular-cli)
 * Firebase via AngualarFire2